The Parable of the Lost Sheep

 Mat 18:12–14 How think you? if a man have an hundred sheep, and one of them be gone astray, does he not leave the ninety and nine, and goes into the mountains, and seeks that which is gone astray?
 And if so be that he find it, truly I say to you, he rejoices more of that sheep, than of the ninety and nine which went not astray.
 Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.

-The Son of Man Is Lord Even of the Sabbath Day
+The Son of Man Is Lord Even of the Sabbath Day (Part 1)

 Jesus’ Words to His Disciples After His Resurrection

-Jesus Story: Jesus had come from God, that He was God incarnate, and He used the fact of His appearance and His resurrection as the greatest vision and motivation for mankind’s lifelong pursuit.
+Jesus had come from God, that He was God incarnate, and He used the fact of His appearance and His resurrection as the greatest vision and motivation for mankind’s lifelong pursuit.
 His resurrection from death not only strengthened all those who followed Him, but also thoroughly put His work of the Age of Grace into effect among mankind, and thus the gospel of the Lord Jesus’ salvation in the Age of Grace gradually spread to every corner of humanity.

 Jesus Performs Miracles